Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 This category includes original, unprocessed health data collected directly through the various previously completed cohort studies and clinical trials that fulfil the study eligibility criteria.
 Ownership of this data is retained by the Data Provider who conducted or commissioned the studies and/or clinical trial.
 The Original Study Data is acquired on the basis of a Data Transfer Agreement, and is retained for a period of five years after the completion of the HE²AT Center Project for the purposes of concluding and correcting any analysis and publications resulting from the Data.
 Any retention of Data after this five-year period will be further agreed with the Data Provider.
 The Data provider may elect to terminate the Data Transfer Agreement and data retention will then be dealt with in a manner requested by the Data Provider.

-The Original Study Data is held under strong access control on servers hosted at UCT **[***TRACKED CHANGE***] and WHC-managed cloud infrastructure with AES-256 encryption, providing enhanced scalability and disaster recovery capabilities whilst maintaining POPIA compliance**.
+The Original Study Data is held under strong access control on servers hosted at UCT <span style="color: red">**[TRACKED CHANGE] and WHC-managed cloud infrastructure with AES-256 encryption, providing enhanced scalability and disaster recovery capabilities whilst maintaining POPIA compliance**</span>.
 Access to this data is restricted to a small team of data managers within the Core Data Team (see roles and responsibilities section for more detail).
 The Original Study Data has all direct identifiers removed prior to transfer to the remainder of the HE²AT Center Consortium (e.g., names and contact numbers), but may still contain indirect identifiers such as dates and geolocation information.

 #### 4.1.3.
 Consortium-shared data